CDonohoe-Designs/SomniMate/README.md

 ### Phase 2 — Custom hardware

-Phase 2 moves from breakout boards to purpose-designed SomniMate hardware using the requirements established during Phase 1.
+Phase 2 moves from breakout boards to purpose-designed SomniMate hardware in Altium and using the requirements established during Phase 1.

 The intended system contains two coordinated respiratory-effort modules: